appreciated/survey-ui-prototype-wrapper/README.md

 [![Build and Publish Docker Image](https://github.com/appreciated/survey-ui-prototype-wrapper/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/appreciated/survey-ui-prototype-wrapper/actions/workflows/docker-publish.yml)

-# Minimalist Web Application with Iframe Path Configuration
+# Web application to embed UI-Prototype into a survey

 This project delivers a minimalist web application containerized using Docker.
 It provides a partly configurable iframe url, title, description via URL query parameters.
 This makes placing a ui prototype into a survey simple while still giving guidance to the participant.